tjjjwxzq/50.003-Project/Implementation-Notes.md

 The function to change the color should be a command (sent to the server) wrapped in another callback function attached to the UI button.

 Under each player avatar there should be a ready button, which should be bound to a method that will call either `SendReadyToBeginMessage()` or `SendNotReadyToBeginMessage()` depending on the current `readyToBegin` flag.

+Next to each player avatar there should be an exit button, which hould be bound to a method that will call `RemovePlayer()` and close the connection to the server (`Network.CloseConnection(Network.connections[0])` is clicked on the client local player (`isLocalPlayer` flag), and then reset the UI to the start screen UI.

 There will be a start button in the lobby that will only be enabled when all the players in the lobby are ready.
 This can happen even when there are less than 4 players (min players is 2 and max is 4).